 This cardamom-scented sunburst of a Bundt cake gets a double dose of orange-liqueur-spiked syrup: It's soaked into the bottom via skewer-poked holes, and brushed on top to harden into a fine, crackly glaze that sets off the rays so well.
 Serve it for brunch or afternoon tea, it pairs especially well with a spiced cup of milky chai.

-Strawberry-Swirl Bundt Cake
+Sour Cream-Mocha Bundt Cake